I don't stutter alone - Psychological stuttering

 So that new positive speaking experiences of relaxing and confident speaking go into your muscle memory and start to form a new feeling associated with speaking environment.

 There are different stuttering techniques and there are different ways how people get free from stuttering.
-One way that I used myself and that I show in the Improve Program is using hand technique as a support for our new relaxing and confident speaking.
+One way that I used myself and that I'm preaching about is using hand technique as a support for our new relaxing and confident speaking.

 If we take a look at Ed Sheeran, Bruce Willis and Emily Blunt who got free from stuttering we might notice that they also create their new reality in a way.
 Their new self.